Kaesong Industrial Region: Kaesong Industrial Park

 Construction started in June 2003, and in August 2003 North and South Korea ratified four tax and accountancy agreements to support investment.
 Pilot construction was completed in June 2004, and the industrial park opened in December 2004.

 Initial phase

 In the park's initial phase, 15 South Korean companies constructed manufacturing facilities.
 Three of the companies started operations by March 2005.
 First phase plans envisaged participation by 250 South Korean companies from 2006, employing 100,000 people by 2007.

-The planned final phase
+Planned final phase

 The park was expected to be complete in 2012, covering 65 km2 and employing 700,000 people.
 The plan also called for a supporting zone, roughly a third the size of the industrial zone, that was meant for life-quality operations.
 Specifically, this meant the creation of residential areas, hospitals, shopping centers, and even a proposed theme park to attract tourists.

 Organization

 The Kaesong Industrial Park is run by a South Korean committee that has a 50-year lease that began in 2004.
 Hyundai Asan, a division of South Korean conglomerate Hyundai, was hired by Pyongyang to develop the land.
 The firms take advantage of low-cost labor available in the North to compete with China to create low-end goods such as shoes, clothes, and watches.

 In 2006, Park Suhk-sam, senior economist at the Bank of Korea, predicted the industrial zone could create 725,000 jobs and generate $500 million in annual wage income for the North Korean economy by 2012.
 Five years later, another $1.78 billion would be earned from annual corporate taxes levied on South Korean companies participating in the industrial project.